Guzzy711/toolbox/README.md

 https://uncoder.io/
 A tool for converting sigma rules to queries, for example sigma to splunk query.

+## Recovery

+### Foremost
+https://linuxconfig.org/how-to-recover-deleted-files-with-foremost-on-linux open source forensic utility which is able to recover deleted files using the technique called data carving

 ## Cheatsheets

 #### Logging Cheatsheets